jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-linux.md

 On Linux, you can configure the `jasp-desktop` to use a custom R installation on your system, to do so, you can set the `CUSTOM_R_PATH` variable to the home of your R installation, e.g., `/usr/lib64/R`.

 In addition, if you do not wish to pollute your custom library directory, you can construct CMake to install all its libraries into the build folder.
-You can do this by setting the `LOCAL_LINUX_BUILD` to `ON`.
+You can do this by setting the `LINUX_LOCAL_BUILD` to `ON`.
 In this case, JASP creates a new directory at `<build-folder>/R/library` and installs everything there.